nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Scope

-The developer guide allows developers who want to work on Trackermon to gain a better understanding on the application's implementation.
+The developer guide allows developers who want to work on Trackermon to gain a better understanding of the application's implementation.

 ### Developer guide navigation